KennethNgdev/Online_Book_Store/README.md

-this is a school project
+this is a school project.
+(Incomplete, other part finished by teamate)